Philo Farnsworth: The Student Who Invented TV

 What will you and your students invent, test, question, or discover this year?

 Farnsworth's story is one that puts the Engineering Design Process in action.
-Students with an interest in electronics, tinkering and the DIY mentality of inventing, or students who see a problem and have ideas on how something could be developed to solve that problem, can learn more about the steps of the engineering process in the Science Buddies Engineering Design Process guide.
+Students with an interest in electronics, engineering, tinkering, and the DIY mentality of inventing, or students who see a problem and have ideas on how something could be developed to solve that problem, can learn more about the steps of the engineering process in the Science Buddies Engineering Design Process guide.

 The following books and reference materials may help you learn more about Farnsworth and the development and historical timeline of TV: